hfp/xconfigure/config/cp2k/README.md

 For an actual workload, one may try `cp2k/tests/QS/benchmark/H2O-32.inp`, or for example the workloads under `cp2k/tests/QS/benchmark_single_node` which are supposed to fit into a single node (in fact to fit into 16 GB of memory).
 For the latter set of workloads (and many others), LIBINT and LIBXC may be required.

-The CP2K/Intel branch carries several "reconfigurations" and environment variables, which allow to adjust important runtime options.
+The CP2K/Intel fork carries several "reconfigurations" and environment variables, which allow to adjust important runtime options.
 Most of these options are also accessible via the input file format (input reference e.g., [https://manual.cp2k.org/trunk/CP2K_INPUT/GLOBAL/DBCSR.html](https://manual.cp2k.org/trunk/CP2K_INPUT/GLOBAL/DBCSR.html)).

 * **CP2K_RECONFIGURE**: environment variable for reconfiguring CP2K (default depends on whether the ACCeleration layer is enabled or not).
 With the ACCeleration layer enabled, CP2K is reconfigured (as if CP2K_RECONFIGURE=1 is set) e.g. an increased number of entries per matrix stack is populated, and otherwise CP2K is not reconfigured.
-Further, setting CP2K_RECONFIGURE=0 is disabling the code specific to the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel), and relies on the (optional) LIBXSMM integration into [CP2K&#160;3.0](https://www.cp2k.org/version_history) (and later).
+Further, setting CP2K_RECONFIGURE=0 is disabling the code specific to the [Intel fork of CP2K](https://github.com/hfp/cp2k.git), and relies on the (optional) LIBXSMM integration into [CP2K&#160;3.0](https://www.cp2k.org/version_history) (and later).
 * **CP2K_STACKSIZE**: environment variable which denotes the number of matrix multiplications which is collected into a single stack.
 Usually the internal default performs best across a variety of workloads, however depending on the workload a different value can be better.
-This variable is relatively impactful since the work distribution and balance is affected.
+This variable can be of relatively high impact since the work distribution and balance is affected.
 * **CP2K_HUGEPAGES**: environment variable for disabling (0) memory allocation based on huge pages, which is enabled by default (if TBBROOT was present at build-time of the application).
 * **CP2K_RMA**: enables (1) an experimental Remote Memory Access (RMA) based multiplication algorithm (requires MPI3).
 * **CP2K_SORT**: enables (1) an indirect sorting of each multiplication stack according to the C-index (experimental).